aymuos/openCQ/README.md

  3.Popular Web Browsers

- # INTERNET NETWORK CONNECTION WILL BE APPRECIATED ALTHOUGH NOT ABSOLUTELY NECESSARY
+ # INTERNET NETWORK CONNECTION needed to load styles

- We have tried to use minimalistic material design language with traces of neumorphism ui in this platform.
+ We have tried to use minimalistic material design language and traces of neumorphism ui in this platform.